The Reign of the Superman: Publication

 High school friends Jerry Siegel and Joe Shuster tried selling stories to magazines in order to escape Depression-era poverty.
 With their work rejected by publishers, 18-year-old Shuster produced the duo's own typed, mimeographed science fiction fanzine titled Science Fiction: The Advance Guard of Future Civilization, producing five issues.

 Siegel wrote "The Reign of the Superman" in 1932.
 Inspired by the spread of the term "superman" in popular culture of their time and thus indirectly inspired by Friedrich Nietzsche's idea of a super-human (the Übermensch), it featured a meek man transformed into a powerful villain bent on dominating the world.
 It appeared in issue #3 of the fanzine, with accompanying artwork by Shuster.
 Siegel published it under the pen name Herbert S. Fine, combining the first name of a cousin with his mother's maiden name.

-The term "superman" derives from a common English translation of the term Übermensch, which originated with Friedrich Nietzsche's statement, "Ich lehre euch den Übermenschen" ("I will teach you all the supermen"), in his 1883 work Thus Spoke Zarathustra.
+The term "superman" derives from a common English translation of the term Übermensch, which originated with Friedrich Nietzsche's statement, "Ich lehre euch den Übermenschen" ("I will teach you all the superman"), in his 1883 work Thus Spoke Zarathustra.
 The term "superman" was popularized by George Bernard Shaw with his 1903 play Man and Superman.
 The character Jane Porter refers to Tarzan as a "superman" in the 1912 pulp novel Tarzan of the Apes by Edgar Rice Burroughs, and Siegel would later name Tarzan as an influence on the creation of his and Shuster's character.